Read Time — 3 Minutes

 Causes of Booth and Workplace Fires

-The first step in preventing or controlling fire risk is to understand where exactly these fire risks occur during daily operations.
-For example, faults and improper use of electrical equipment is one of the most common causes of fire in spray environments.
+The first step in preventing or controlling fire risks is to understand where exactly these fire risks occur during daily operations.
+For example, faults and improper use of electrical equipment are one of the most common causes of fire in spray environments.